phetsims/phet-info/doc/new-dev-onboarding.md

 ### Publishing a Sim

-Once you're working on a sim, you will eventually want to publish a dev version to show your latest progress.
-See [Adding new users to PhET's servers](https://github.com/phetsims/website#adding-new-users-to-phets-servers-so-a-user-can-upload-a-dev-version-or-participate-in-web-development)
+Once you're working on a sim, you will eventually want to publish a "dev version", which is short for "development version", to show your latest progress.
+This is distinct from other types of versions that are published, such as release candidates.
+See
+[Adding new users to PhET's servers](https://github.com/phetsims/website#adding-new-users-to-phets-servers-so-a-user-can-upload-a-dev-version-or-participate-in-web-development)
 , and ask a senior dev to help add your identikey to PhET's servers.